Last updated on December 15th, 2016.

 Device and Usage information.
 We may collect information about: (i) the computers or devices (including mobile devices) you use to access the Services; and (ii) how you use the Services.
 Examples of the information that we may automatically collect and analyze include, but are not limited to:

 - IP Address, a.k.a. internet protocol address (your point of access to the Internet).
 IP address can reveal a web user’s general location (city/state/country).

-- Location Information, including the geo-location of your device.
+- Location Information, such as the geo-location of your device.
 If you use our mobile apps, you will be asked to give the apps access to your mobile device’s geolocation data.
 If you grant such permission, we may collect information about your precise geolocation information (i.e., your real-time geographic location), and may use that information to customize the Services with location-based information and features.
 If you access the Services through a mobile device and you do not want your device to provide us with location-tracking information, you can withhold permission to access that data or you should be able to turn off the GPS or other location-tracking functions on your device by visiting settings or privacy settings or settings for location services;

-- Usage Data, including information related to the ways in which you interact with the Services, such as: web log data, referring and exit pages and URLs, platform type, the number of clicks, domain names, landing pages, pages and content viewed and the order of those pages, the amount of time spent on particular pages, the date and time you used the Services, the frequency of your use of the Services, error logs, and other similar information; and
+- Usage Data, such as information related to the ways in which you interact with the Services, such as: web log data, referring and exit pages and URLs, platform type, the number of clicks, domain names, landing pages, pages and content viewed and the order of those pages, the amount of time spent on particular pages, the date and time you used the Services, the frequency of your use of the Services, error logs, and other similar information; and

 - Transactional Data relating to the contracts you upload or sign on the Services, such as: envelope metadata, envelope subject, authentication method used, and envelope history.